Cuban Roasted Chicken in a Dutch Oven is full of flavor. Get out your Dutch oven and roast a whole chicken for dinner! So delicious!

-Why roast chicken in a Dutch oven?
+Why cook chicken in a Dutch oven?

 I used to roast chicken only when I knew I would be home for several hours because a 5 to 7 pound chicken can take a while to cook.
-Recently I tried an experiment and my chicken was done in well under an hour and a half from start to finish.
+Recently I tried an experiment and my whole chicken was done in well under an hour and a half from start to finish.

 Not bad, right?
 Roasted chicken has always been a favorite for my family's Sunday dinner but now I can manage to cook one on a week night too.

-It was tender, juicy and perfectly browned.
+This Dutch oven roasted chicken comes out tender, juicy and perfectly browned.
 If you would like the skin more crispy, you can turn the broiler on for a few minutes at the end of cooking.

 If you can't get this is your grocery store, try finding it on Amazon.
 You can also use adobo seasoning which is found in your grocery store's spice section.
 Or try making your own adobo with this recipe.
 It will also give your chicken bold Latin flavors.

 Try this Dutch oven chicken recipe and you will see how easy it is to get a delicious chicken cooked a little quicker than normal.
 Cuban Roasted Chicken will be on my dinner menu a few times a month from now on.
 I plan on roasting lots of chickens in my Dutch oven.